CivicTechWR/WRvotes/docs/resources/being-a-politician.md

 - Kitchener ward Councillor Sarah Marsh [podcast interview](https://soundcloud.com/theglobalshuffle/city-councillor-sarah-marsh-learnings-in-the-nonpartisan-level-of-govt)

+There is also a good [Civics 101 recording](https://soundcloud.com/user-216833142/communitech-summer-school-civics-101) put on by Communitech that featured retiring Regional Chair Ken Seiling.

 If you have other accounts, or if you are/were a sitting politician and would like to add your experiences, contact us.